-Dutch insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
-Therefore, and as confirmed by the Opinions, the transfer is not, in our opinion, subject to "severe clawback".
+Dutch and Luxembourg insolvency law provide for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.

+Therefore, and as generally outlined in the Risk Factors sections of the Prospectus, the transfer is not, in our view, subject to "severe clawback" (see Prospectus "Risk factors regarding the Mortgage Receivables", on page 70).